 When you sit down to write a movie or even cut one together, how do you know how many scenes are in a typical movie?

 And beyond this question, how many scenes in a movie are long?
-How many scenes in a movie are those short little scenes that barely last a page?
+How many scenes in a movie are those short little ones that barely last a page?

 How many scenes in a feature film appear around the same length as they were written?

 You could really lose yourself in these kinds of questions and exit the writing zone.
 So if you're just getting started forget all these questions, keep writing, and come back to this page when you're rewriting.

 Ok, are you back?
 Now is when these things start to really matter.

 Today we'll go over average scene length, the number of scenes, and talk about how this will affect your screenplay.